About the Auditor

 Simone Rede is the elected Auditor of Portland, Oregon.
 She won election in May 2022 with overwhelming support from voters and took office in January 2023.

 Prior to her election, Auditor Rede was a principal management auditor at Metro regional government and a staff auditor at the Oregon Secretary of State Audits Division.
-Before that, she worked in Portland area alternative schools to improve access to higher education.
-Auditor Rede serves on the United States Government Accountability Office Domestic Working Group, which addresses accountability issues at all levels of government.
+Before that, she worked in Portland-area alternative schools to improve access to higher education.
+Auditor Rede serves on the U.S. Government Accountability Office's Domestic Working Group, which addresses accountability issues at all levels of government.

 The Auditor graduated from Portland Public Schools’ Grant High School.
 She earned a bachelor’s degree in urban studies from Vassar College and a master’s degree in public policy from Carnegie Mellon University and is a Certified Internal Auditor and a Certified Government Auditing Professional.

-She and her wife are proud parents to a new Portlander and graduate of Portland Public Schools.
+She is a proud parent to a new Portlander and graduate of Portland Public Schools.

 Meet the Management Team